 Lean a bit of weight toward the target for improved stability and direction.
 This small adjustment can prevent swaying during the swing.

 Position the ball 1-3 inches back in your stance to promote lower ball flight and reduce spin caused by wind speed.
-Drop your front foot slightly back if needed; this aligns shoulders properly and aids golf shot control.
+Drop your front foot slightly back if needed; this aligns your shoulders properly and aids golf shot control.

 Assess wind direction and strength on every shot

 A solid stance helps, but understanding wind direction and strength is just as vital.
 Gusts can push the ball off course or add unexpected distance.
-Checking flags, trees, or even feeling the breeze on your face helps gauge wind speed and its impact.
+Checking flags, trees, or even the breeze on your face helps gauge wind speed and its impact.

 Use nearby markers like smoke trails or moving clouds to spot subtle changes.
 For stronger winds, plan for a bigger curve in ball flight.
 A two-club adjustment might be necessary—switching from a pitching wedge to an 8-iron, for example.